SCU-Smart-Grid-CPS/TwoFedEPOpt/README.md

 * Wait until the Socket says "Waiting for Energy Plus simulations to join" before starting the simulation

 ### Changelog
+2021-07-14 (Brian)
+* Complete overhaul of energyOptTset2hr.py
+* Occupancy optimization with 3 modes, along with optimization of fixed and adaptive setpoints, with easy switching at the top of the file between the options using MODE
+* Easy to change dates
+* Easy to change cooling vs heating mode
+* Extra debugging options
+* Bug: indoor temperature prediction is one step behind the energy, causing it to miss some energy savings.
+* A minor update to fix bug is expected by 2021-07-16

 2021-06-30 (Brian)
 * Automate file naming in Controller.java; instead of searching directories and appending the Data Summary text files with more data, it now goes directly to the current deployment directory and creates a new file with the current date and time as part of the file name to differentiate them.